No Time for Social Media Marketing? 10 Tips for a Quick, Engaging Social Presence

 6. Don’t forget real-time content

 Hopefully your events are fun and informative for the people who attend them.
 But thanks to social media they can also be fun for the people who don’t.
 All of the effort that goes into throwing an event should pay off in real life and on social.
 Twitter is great for live updates during events.
 But if you don’t have time to post while things are going on, take photos, and post them right after.
 Encourage audience members to post live by providing an event hashtag.

 7. Create meaningful templates

-Come up with a mini-brand, series, or naming convention for certain kinds of content related to what your organization makes or does.
+Come up with a mini-brand, series, or naming convention for certain kinds of content related to what your organisation makes or does.
 For instance, at Meltwater we host a weekly Twitter chat called #Marketing Minds.
 Every week we post a transcript of that chat (for instance, a recent on was about trend analysis).
 Is there anything you already do that you can package up in a similar way?
-Followers begin to recognize and even come to expect these, and your work is already half done, because it’s something your company is doing anyway!
+Followers begin to recognise and even come to expect these, and your work is already half done, because it’s something your company is doing anyway!
 Snap a photo or plug some text into the template, and post away.

 8. Use (basic) data